Lazy Loading

 }

-If the plugin cannot statically analyze the importer (e.g., computed specifier), it will not mark the dependency as lazy-only; the module may be eagerly included.
+If the build plugin can't statically analyze the importer (e.g. a computed specifier), it won't treat the dependency as lazy-only and the module may be bundled eagerly.

 Provider-Based Lazy Service